Tips to Prevent Sex from Throwing Off Your Vaginal pH Balance

 Sex toys can be great tools for a solo session and immense fun with a partner, but they can also act as breeding grounds for bacteria.
-To ensure your vagina stays healthy, wash your sex toys after each use with hot water and gentle, unscented soap.
+To ensure your vagina stays healthy, and pH balanced, wash your sex toys after each use with hot water and gentle, unscented soap.
 Be sure to adhere to the manufacturer's instructions.

 If you do change orifices, change the condom

 Even if you're having protected sex, it's important that your partner always changes condoms during any switch from anal to vaginal sex or vice versa.
 The same rule applies when switching from vaginal or anal sex to oral sex.
 Use a fresh condom every time you switch to reduce the chance of spreading bacteria and to maintain a healthy vaginal pH balance.

 The good news is your vagina is self-cleaning.
 To keep your genital area fresh, simply wash the exposed areas of the vulva gently with water and/or a mild, fragrance-free soap.

 Don't use douche or soap inside your vagina